Guide to the sbt build¶

 The Scala Native core libraries.
 Those are core artifacts which the sbt plugin adds to the

-configuration of all Scala Native projects.
+Compileconfiguration of all Scala Native projects.
 The libraries in this group are themselves Scala Native projects.
-Projects further in the list depend on projects before them.nativelib
+Projects further in the list depend on projects before them.nativelibclibposixlibjavalibauxlibscalalib

 The Scala Native sbt plugin and its dependencies (directory names are in parentheses).
 These are JVM projects.